 Recipe by Aimee

 Preheat oven to 350 degrees.
-Combine all ingredients and mix well.
+Combine cake mix, water, oil and eggs.
+Mix in oreos gently to avoid breaking up the pieces too much.
 Pour into cupcake liners, filling them about 2/3 full.
-Bake for approximately 25 minutes, or until tooth pick inserted into center comes out clean.
-Cool completely before frosting.
+Bake approximately 25 minutes or until toothpick inserted into center comes out clean.

-Cream together shortening and butter, then add in vanilla.
-Add powdered sugar in 1 cup increments, mixing well after each addition.
-Add in amaretto.
-Frost cupcakes and top with chocolate swirl if desired.
+Cream together shortening and butter, then add vanilla.
+Add powdered sugar in one cup increments, mixing well after each addition.
+Mix in milk (add more or less until the desired consistency is reached).
+Frost cupcakes and drizzle with caramel syrup if desired.